dairycultist/peanutbutter-vanilla-plus/README.md

 # Peanutbutter (Vanilla+) [StationAPI]

-Minecraft vanilla+ mod that leans into the light medieval fantasy elements of Minecraft, adding content that fleshing out existing mechanics without feeling bloated or incoherent.
+Minecraft vanilla+ mod that leans into the light medieval fantasy elements of Minecraft, adding content that fleshes out existing mechanics without feeling bloated or incoherent.

 ## Implemented